-After a conquest had been effected, the suzerain should not attempt to bring the new acquisition into uniformity with his original territory.
-Let him main-Protectorates. tain the fallen dynasty on the throne.
+After a conquest had been effected, the suzerain should not attempt to bring the new acquisition into uniformity

+Protectorates. with his original territory.
+Let him maintain the fallen dynasty on the throne.
 Let him rescue the dependent princes from misfortunes, redress their grievances, treat them with honour and kindness, and even shower on them wealth and dignity.
-The suzerain should respect their family rights, their he depart from these property rights.
-Nor should maxims on the death of the vassal.
+The suzerain should respect their family rights, their property rights.
+Nor should he depart from these maxims on the death of the vassal.
 The latter's son should be duly crowned.
 The people of the feudatory states should be disturbed as little as possible.
 Manners and customs corresponded to conveniences and should be respected by the suzerain.
 What was good for one place might not be good for another.
-Such was the theory of the protectorates.

-Taking a comprehensive view of all relations, internal and external, of a state, Hindu thinkers discovered seven refers but whose dates cannot be precisely determined.
-They agree that the state consists of seven elements:-(1) The Swâmin or Lord, generally the king; (2) the Amâtya or minister; (3) the Janapada or territory; (4) the Durga or fort; (5) Koṣa or treasury; (6) Daṇda or army; and (7) Mitra or ally.
+Such was the theory of the protectorates.1 elements which go to make up statehood or sovereignty.
+This analysis is fully developed in the Arthaśāstra thinkers who preceded Kautalya, to whom he constantly refers but whose dates cannot be precisely determined.
+They agree that the state consists of seven elements :---(1) The Swâmin or Lord, generally the king; (2) the Amâtya or minister; (3) the Janapada or territory; (4) the Durga or fort; (5) Koşa or treasury; (6) Danda or army; and (7) Mitra or ally.
 Henceforward, the doctrine of the seven elements becomes an axiom of Hindu political thought, and is the corner-stone of the theory of the state.
 Analysed into its various concepts, it is seen to embody a remarkable theory.
 The state must have a territorial basis.
 It must provide for adequate protection of its inhabitants, and must have a well-defined foreign policy.
 It must have a regular administrative system, and must carefully look to its finances.
 It must be presided over by a chief.
-Another
+Another category treated of the three powers of the